Whiteland Corp to invest Rs 5k cr to build luxury housing project; ties up with Marriott International for management

-New Delhi: Realty firm Whiteland Corporation will invest around Rs 5,000 crore to develop a luxury housing project in Gurugram and has tied up with hospitality brand Marriott International to manage this property.
+New Delhi, Jul 4 (PTI) Realty firm Whiteland Corporation will invest around Rs 5,000 crore to develop a luxury housing project in Gurugram and has tied up with hospitality brand Marriott International to manage this property.

 Whiteland Corporation signed an agreement with Marriott International to bring 'Westin Residences' in Gurugram.